-Moreover, the monopod can be used not only for holding the camera in a static position, but also for filming wires, simulating filming from a drone or an arrow, and even in unexpected solutions in the form of holding a light source.
+Moreover, the monopod can be used not only for holding the camera in a static position but also for filming wires, simulating filming from a drone, and even in unexpected solutions in the form of holding a light source.

-Here there is a place to roam the “unhealthy” fantasy of a creative operator who is always looking for something new.
-Today we are reviewing a representative of a new line of the famous manufacturer of tripods “Benro Connect MCT28AFS2PRO“.
+Here is a place to roam the unhealthy fantasy of a creative photographer looking for something new.
+Today I am reviewing a representative of a new line of the famous tripods Benro Connect.
 The novelty has some interesting and even unique solutions for videography and photography as well.

 This kit consists of a Benro MCT28AF monopod and a Benro S2PRO video head.
-The S2PRO video head has a flat base that allows you to mount the head on various supports – tripods, monopods, sliders, cranes, etc. On video tripods with a cup, the head can only be mounted using a hemispherical adapter of the appropriate diameter, for example Benro BL75 or BL100.
+The S2PRO video head has a flat base that allows you to mount the head on various supports – tripods, monopods, sliders, cranes, etc. On video tripods with a cup, the head can only be mounted using a hemispherical adapter of the appropriate diameter, for example, Benro BL75 or BL100.
 But we’ll get to know the Benro S2PRO a little below, and now let’s see what features the monopod itself has.

 Benro MCT38AF monopod is made of aluminum and consists of four sections.
 By the way, all Benro monopods in our current Connect series and Classic series are made of aluminum.
 The monopod sections are fixed with clips.

-The clips are made of high quality and durable techno-polymer.
+The clips are made of high-quality and durable techno-polymer.
 In several months of practical testing, I have not noticed any problems with the reliability of the fix.

 The kit contains two keys.
 For a more rigid fixation of the sections, you can tighten the clips with their help.
 Also, the clamps can be loosened if you work with light cameras and do not want to put effort when installing a monopod.

-In just a couple of shots, rubber attracted dust and dirt and began to look not very presentable, but on the other hand, it was like a real working tool.
-But if appearance is important to you, then you can wipe it with a damp cloth and then for some time the coating will look clean again.
+In just a couple of shots, rubber attracted dust and dirt and began to look not very presentable, but on the other hand, it was like a fundamental working tool.
+But if appearance is important to you, you can wipe it with a damp cloth, and then for some time, the coating will look clean again.

 There is a wrist strap, which creates additional safety during work and some convenience.